mpneuried/simple-dynamo/README.md

 ## Todos

 - `Tabel.mget( [ id1, id, .. ] )` Add a mget mehtod for batch get
 - Eventually change the combine-table id behavior to return the real id and force a to predefine the `name` as prefix on create.
+- Rename `cursor` to  `startId`
+- handle `throughput exceed`with a retry

 ## Work in progress